These chocolate chip cookies need no introduction really.

 - Egg.
 This acts as a binder that binds all the ingredients together.

 - Espresso powder.
-I know it sounds weird but a little bit of espresso powder goes a long way in elevating the chocolate flavors in these chocolate chip cookies.
+Not to be confused with INSTANT espresso powder, those are two entirely different things.
+Instant espresso is for drinking, espresso powder is for baking and a little bit goes a long way in elevating the chocolate flavors in these chocolate chip cookies.

 - Vanilla extract and salt.
 The best flavor enhancers.